Alphabetical Seasonings Organization: 10 Evidence-Based Storage Methods

 9. Making Infused Oils at Home

-• Strain through cheesecloth to remove solids
+• Strain through 0.5-micron filters to remove particulates

 10. Thoughtful Spice Gift Ideas